What are the specific insurance coverages tile contractors need to consider when purchasing an insurance program?

 Understand that if you choose not to purchase crime coverage, most non-BOP, non-business owner insurance policies, such as a straightforward general liability policy, it is not going to pick up crime exposure.

-Crime coverage is something to consider if you have employees, crews going into people’s homes, things happen and you want to protect your business.
+Crime coverage is something to consider if you have employees, crews going into people’s homes, things happen, and you want to protect your business.
 I know it’s never nice to think about your employees stealing.
 It’s easy to say my employees would never do that, which hopefully is true, but things do happen.

 You need a specific property insurance policy to guarantee coverage if something happens to your stuff.

-Contractors Errors & Omissions Insurance
+Contractors' Errors & Omissions Insurance

 If you’re designing, if you’re making design decisions, if you’re using your expertise or experience to make decisions on where something should go or how it should be set up, you have a contractor’s errors & omissions exposure.

-Contractor’s E&O insurance covers the impact of a design decision on a potential loss for your customer.
+The contractor’s E&O insurance covers the impact of a design decision on a potential loss for your customer.

 We highly recommend you consider that coverage.